West Auckland, New Zealand: Origins

 The area was settled early in Māori history, by people arriving on Māori migration canoes such as the Moekākara and Tainui.
-Māori settlement of the Auckland Region began at least 800 years ago, in the 13th century or earlier.
+Māori settlement of the Auckland region began at least 800 years ago, in the 13th century or earlier.
 Some of the first tribal identities that developed for Tāmaki Māori who settled in West Auckland include Tini o Maruiwi, Ngā Oho and Ngā Iwi.

 One of the earliest individuals associated with the area is Tiriwa, a chief of the supernatural Tūrehu people, who is involved with the traditional story of the creation of Rangitoto Island, by uplifting it from Karekare on the west coast.
 The early Polynesian navigator Kupe visited the west coast.
 The Tasman Sea alongside the coast was named after Kupe, and traditional stories tell of his visit to Paratutae Island, leaving paddle marks in the cliffs of the island to commemorate his visit.
-The Tainui tohunga Rakatāura (also known as Hape) was known to have visited the region after arriving in New Zealand, naming many locations along the west coast.
+The Tainui tohunga Rakataura (also known as Hape) was known to have visited the region after arriving in New Zealand, naming many locations along the west coast.
 He is the namesake of the Karangahape Peninsula at Cornwallis, as well as the ancient walking track linking the peninsula to the central Tāmaki isthmus (part of which became Karangahape Road).